 Ecotourism can be a valuable opportunity for promoting sustainable cold water fisheries.

 Ecotourism can support conservation efforts by promoting the value of intact ecosystems and the species that inhabit them.
 Ecotourism can provide alternative livelihoods for local communities, reducing dependence on fishing and promoting sustainable use of resources.
-Ecotourism can raise awareness about the importance of cold water fisheries and conservation need.
+Ecotourism can raise awareness about the importance of cold water fisheries and conservation needs.
 Ecotourism can generate income for local communities.
 These days fishery based eco-tourism is emerging potential area for employment generation.
 The species like valuable mahseer and rare Indian exotic trout fishes available in cold-water regions are high demand among the anglers.
 The revenues from fishing licenses support fish and wildlife management agencies at all levels of government and the expenditures from recreational fishing contribute to local and regional economy.
 (Sarma et al., 2012).
-The activities includes guided fishing trips can promote sustainable fishing practices and provide opportunities for visitors to experience cold water fisheries, wildlife photography, or simply observing fish in their natural habitat can promote appreciation for these ecosystems and can also involve cultural experiences, such as learning about local fishing traditions and practices.
+The activities include guided fishing trips that can promote sustainable fishing practices and provide opportunities for visitors to experience cold water fisheries, wildlife photography, or simply observing fish in their natural habitat can promote appreciation for these ecosystems and can also involve cultural experiences, such as learning about local fishing traditions and practices.

 Socio- economic Development